 Edworks offers preparation programs for private school Scholarship exams, entrance exams to accelerated programs such as SEAL, and Selective Entry exams for schools including Melbourne High School, The MacRobertson Girls’ High School, The Nossal High School and John Monash Science School.

-Developed and refined over more than 25 years, Edworks’ programs have been specially designed to introduce students to the key academic areas tested in both Scholarship exams and Selective Entry exams.
+Developed and refined over 30 years, Edworks’ programs have been specially designed to introduce students to the key academic areas tested in both Scholarship exams and Selective Entry exams.
 Our decades of experience have afforded us a unique insight into what it takes to best prepare students for exam success.

 Following the Free Skills Assessment, we will analyse your child’s ability across all core areas, and develop a program tailored to his/her specific individual needs.
 Simulating exam conditions and offering free practice tests, we will provide your child with the greatest possible opportunity for exam success.